bmuschko/cta-crash-course/prerequisites/instructions.md

 ## Technical Requirements

 * A computer with [Terraform](https://www.terraform.io/downloads) installed.
-Should you have to manage multiple Terraform versions on a single machine, the tool [tfswitch](https://tfswitch.warrensbox.com/) might come in handy.
+Should you have to manage multiple Terraform versions on a single machine in parallel, the tool [tfswitch](https://tfswitch.warrensbox.com/) might come in handy.
 * A code editor to write and modify configuration files; instructor will use [VSCode](https://code.visualstudio.com/download) with the [Terraform extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform) installed (other IDEs, like IDEA with the Terraform plugin installed, may work as well)
 * A [Git client](https://git-scm.com/downloads) to interact with a GitHub repository
 * An [AWS account](https://aws.amazon.com/) and credentials for creating or modifying resources during the exercises. _Note:_ Running Terraform commands for AWS to create resources may accrue a small cost.
 You can opt out of running the command during the exercise.